JohnCoene/packer/docs/README.md

 An opinionated framework for using JavaScript with R.

-Support for both npm and yarn, the [documentation](https://packer.john-coene.com/#/guide/engines) and `set_engine`
+Support for both npm and yarn, see the [documentation](https://packer.john-coene.com/#/guide/engines) and `set_engine`
 <Badge type="success">New</Badge>